RN-Say/toggle_block/README.md

 ### Important Notes

 - **Case Sensitivity**: The block markers are case-sensitive.
 For example, `#<away>` is not the same as `#<Away>`.
 - **Spacing Requirement**: The script requires a space after the `#` for it to properly toggle comments.
-If the space is missing (`#-person`), the script will not uncomment the line.
-Additionally, no spaces are allowed after the tag.
+If the space is missing (`#max_ratio: 1`), the script will not uncomment the line.
+Additionally, no spaces or other characters are allowed before or after the tag. (`# <away>`) won't work. (`#<away> `) will not be found either and can be very difficult to spot...trust me.
 - **No nesting**: Tags within tags are not supported.
 They will be treated as hard comments and will not be toggled.
 Create a separate toggle block for each tag.
 - **Testing**: It is recommended to copy your target file to a temporary file for testing, 'test.yaml', for example.
 Always use `show` to verify that your tags and toggle block are being correctly identified before toggling `on`.
+Use the Developer tools and/or terminal to fully debug before incorporating your toggle block into an automation, where exit errors are reported as "Action run successfully".
 - **Multiplicity**: You can use the same tags in multiple places within a file to keep code maintenance simple.
 You can use multiple different tags in a file and they can be toggled independently.
 - **Backups**: Remember to switch backup to `off` or `no_backup` once you have completed testing and remove any test or .bak files that you no longer need.
 - **Last Resort**: This script should be used as a last resort when problems cannot be solved in the "recommended manner".
 In the case of Home Assistant, be sure you cannot achieve your goal within the GUI before using a heavy handed approach like this.
 In the specific example of Frigate, many options can be changed from the Home Assistant integration without changing frigate.yaml and restarting Frigate.